shrey141/automatic-broccoli/docs/ENVIRONMENT-COMPARISON.md

 - ✅ **Platform Engineering:** Reusable, scalable patterns
 - ✅ **Production Thinking:** Proper observability and alerting

-All three environments are ready to deploy using the same Terraform modules with environment-specific variable files.
+Both environments are ready to deploy using the same Terraform modules with environment-specific variable files.